A Customized Chemistry Program Saves You Money Every Day

 We review your influent characteristics, current treatment chemistry, and operational performance to identify where improvements can be made.

 A treatment program is developed around the chemistry that performed best in testing — built on performance results and cost efficiency.
+If nothing in the current portfolio performs well enough, we develop a formulation around your specific application.

 We implement the selected chemistry and monitor performance over time.
 Influent characteristics, waste streams, and process conditions change — programs are re-evaluated and adjusted when they do.